khuedoan/homelab/README.md

 > For more information, please see the [r/homelab introduction](https://www.reddit.com/r/homelab/wiki/introduction) and the
 > [Home Operations Discord community](https://discord.gg/home-operations) (formerly known as [k8s-at-home](https://k8s-at-home.com)).

+If you encounter an issue, please create [a bug report](https://github.com/khuedoan/homelab/issues/new?template=bug_report.md)
+(avoid asking for support about issues specific to this project in other communication channels).

 ## Overview

 Project status: **ALPHA**